Intersecting Surface Defects and Two-Dimensional CFT: Introduction

 The paper is organized as follows.
 In \autoref{section: intersecting surface defects} we provide a general framework for the construction of quarter-supersymmetric intersecting defects in $\cN=2$ QFTs.
-In \autoref{section:intersecting-partition-function-first-principle} we perform the exact computation of the expectation value of intersecting surface defects on the squashed four-sphere. \autoref{sec: M2-brane surface defects} discusses the M-theory realization of the intersecting surface defects of interest to this paper.
-Here we also show how the proposed 4d/2d/0d quiver gauge theories of \autoref{fig:proposalintersectingWVT-first-appearing} and \autoref{fig:proposalintersectingWVTsymmetrics-first-appearing} naturally arise in theories admitting a type IIA description. \autoref{section:dictionary} states the conjectured relation with Liouville/Toda degenerate correlators precisely.
-It describes the concrete and non-trivial verifications of our conjectures done in \autoref{appendix:Liouville-check} and \autoref{appendix:fermi-quiver-check}.
+In \autoref{section:intersecting-partition-function-first-principle} we compute exactly the expectation value of intersecting surface defects on the squashed four-sphere. \autoref{sec: M2-brane surface defects} discusses the M-theory realization of the intersecting surface defects of interest to this paper.
+Here we also show how the proposed 4d/2d/0d quiver gauge theories of \autoref{fig:proposalintersectingWVT} and \autoref{fig:proposalintersectingWVTsymmetrics} naturally arise in theories admitting a type IIA description. \autoref{section:dictionary} states the conjectured relation with Liouville/Toda degenerate correlators precisely.
+It describes the concrete and non-trivial verifications of our conjectures done in Appendix~\ref{appendix:Liouville-check} and Appendix~\ref{appendix:fermi-quiver-check}.
 We conclude with some interesting open questions and future directions.